modm-io/modm/src/xpcc/architecture/platform/xml/Readme.md

 | define         | required device define(s)                      |
 | driver         | a peripheral driver implementation             |

-For example, all devices in the STM32F407 family have 196kB of RAM:
+For example, all devices in the STM32F407 family have 192kB of RAM:

 ```xml
 <ram>196608</ram>
 ```

-However, each element may also declare its device scope by including such device identifier attributes.
+However, each element may also declare its device scope by including device identifier attributes.
 To distinguish filterable device identifier attributes from declaration attributes, they must be prefixed with `device-`.

 For the ATmega328 family several RAM sizes exist depending on device name: